Alastair3D/CV/README.md

 - Qualified teacher
 - Leadership roles
-- Previously represented by literary agency, Curtis Brown
+- Represented by literary agency, Curtis Brown
-- Lord Mayor's Award for work in the community

 ### Team Player

 One of the things I really love about programming is tight teams - pairing and solving problems together.
 Above all, I would like to think that I can fit well within a group and contribute to an enjoyable, healthy, positive working environment.
 I have the ability to find what is exciting in a project and bring this enthusiasm to the whole team.

-- Most stickers for 'Team Player'
+- Lots of 'Team Player' stickers
-- Head of House, Captain of Football ('Soccer'), Captain of British Universities Cricket
+- Head of House, Captain of Football, Captain of British Universities Cricket
-- Duke of Edinburgh Gold Award
 - Mentored two juniors & helped shape future iterations of the course